-The attorney at The Law Office of David M. Mitchell are committed to helping those in the Portland metropolitan area.
+The attorney at The Law Office of David M. Mitchell is committed to helping those in the Portland metropolitan area.
 We are here to create trusts that protect your assets, avoid probate, and/or to avoid involvement of the courts in the event of disability or diminished capacity.

 The Different Types Of Trusts

 Below are some common types of trusts and their advantages:

 - Revocable living trust: The most common type of trust.
 These trusts are often created to avoid probate or to reduce the amount of Oregon inheritance tax due from your estate.